 Uruguay has gotten expensive, too expensive for the lifestyle on offer, and it’s likely to become more expensive still.

 Uruguayans are used to the devaluation of their peso.
 They refer to appreciation as atraso cambiario, “the exchange rate is running late.”
 Because of this phenomenon, prices for many big-ticket items in Uruguay (including real estate, cars, and even high local salaries) are quoted in U.S. dollars.

 Why Not Brazil?

 High crime rates keep much of Brazil off our radar and out of our survey.
-That said, south from Ceara to Natal, you can enjoy super-cheap coastal buys in safety.
+That said, along the northeast coast in the Fortaleza area, you can enjoy super-cheap coastal buys in safety.